 The SPD Administrative Services Unit is the “Department behind the Department.”
-This unit is comprised of the SPD Building Services, Personnel, Purchasing, Quartermaster, and Vehicle Services.
+This unit is comprised of the SPD Building Services, Purchasing, Quartermaster, and Vehicle Services.
 The Administrative Services Unit is housed at the new SPD Administrative Services Complex on Edwin Street.

 The SPD Building Services Department handles all matters dealing with SPD’s buildings (both owned and leased) and the surrounding properties.
 Building services is also responsible for the securing of these buildings in the event of a hurricane or tropical storm.
 The maintenance of the grounds and the buildings is overseen by this office as well.

 The Purchasing and Budget department is responsible for all financial matters for the Savannah Police Department.
 All purchases, request for bids, request for expenditures, the annual budget, travel expenses, grant monies and other financial matters are handled through this office.